mnigrosh-brightsign/brightsign-ipstack/README.md

 ## Optimizations and Future Modifications
 ### File Storage
 This project does not use git-LFS, though an export of the docker image file is stored in the git repo.
-This is because installing git-LFS has been known troublesome for some systems and may result in incompatible `pull` and `push` operations.
+This is because installing git-LFS has been known to be troublesome for some systems and may result in incompatible `pull` and `push` operations.
 If this were to become production code, we could use git-LFS, but it may make more sense not to store the docker image in git in the first place.